 Higher-income borrowers trust own judgment

-The study found that higher income borrowers were more likely to rely on their own calculations and to use online tools when comparing loan offers and determining how much they could afford to borrow.
+The study found that higher income borrowers were more likely to rely on their own calculations and to use online tools like a mortgage income calculator when comparing loan offers and determining how much they could afford to borrow.
 They also tended to choose a lender based on the competitiveness of the mortgage terms offered.

 On the other hand, lower income mortgage borrowers, defined as those with incomes of less than $50,000 a year, were more likely to rely on the advice of others - a real estate agent, mortgage professional, friends or family - in not only choosing a lender, but also in deciding how much they could afford to borrow.